Yle: History

 Suomen Yleisradio (Finland's General Radio) was founded in Helsinki on 29 May 1926.
-The first radio program was transmitted on 9 September that year, the date generally considered the birthday of regular broadcasting activities in Finland.
-Not until 1928 did Yle's broadcasts became available throughout the country.
-By the beginning of the 1930s, 100,000 households could listen to Yle programs.
+The first radio programme was transmitted on 9 September that year in a studio at Unioninkatu 20, generally considered the birthdate of regular broadcasting activities in Finland.
+The name Yleisradio was taken from the Defense Forces, where Yleisradio meant a radio broadcast that could be heard by everyone.
+Before YLE, Radio broadcasts were done by Radiola in Helsinki from March 23, 1924, the radio battalion of the Finnish Defense Forces in Santahamina at the former Russian Empire Baltic Fleet officer casino, now Katajanokka casino starting in April 1923 and by Tampereen radioyhdistys, (Tampere Radio Society) in April 1924.
+Not until 1928 did Yle's broadcasts become available throughout the country.
+By the beginning of the 1930s, 100,000 households could listen to Yle programmes, and in 1933, Yle moved to Fabianinkatu 15, were it would stay until 1968 were it moved to Ylen Kesäkatu and then Mediatalo in 1978.

-In 1957, Yle made its first television broadcast tests, and regular TV programming started the next year under the name Suomen Televisio (Finland's Television), which was later renamed Yle TV1.
+In 1957, Yle made its first television broadcast tests, and regular TV programming began the next year under the name Suomen Televisio (Finland's Television), which was later renamed Yle TV1.
 Television's popularity in the country grew rapidly.
-In 1964, Yle obtained TES-TV and Tamvisio, which were merged to Yle TV2.
-In 1969, the Finnish Broadcasting Company began broadcasting television programs in color, but due to the high cost of technology, color became standard only in the late 1970s.
-On May 1, 1977, Tv-uutiset (~ TV-news) and TV-nytt switched to color.
+In 1964, Yle obtained TES-TV and Tamvisio, which were merged into Yle TV2.
+In 1969, the Finnish Broadcasting Company began broadcasting television programmes in colour, but due to the high cost of colour technology, colour only became standard in the late 1970s.
+On 1 May 1977, Tv-uutiset (TV-news) and TV-nytt switched to colour.
+In 1996, Yle's operations in Åland were transferred to Ålands Radio and TV, and in 1998, Yle's transmitter network and related assets were spun off into a separate company called Digita Oy.